crajcan/the_rust_programming_language/notes.md

 You can also override default implementations by redefining them for your type.

-If you wanted to match the pattern of calling `super` then performing some other work in your override function, you could use a conditional implementation where you impl the trait for types that implement some other trait.
-That way you could call methods from that other trait in your override method
+If you wanted to match the pattern of calling `super` then performing some other work in your override function, you could use a [_conditional implmentation_](#conditional-implmentations) where you impl the trait for types that implement some other trait.
+That way you could call methods from that other trait in your override method.

+Note that in this pattern the set of all types that implement your a given trait would be analogous to a _class_, and a _superclass_ would be analogous to the set of all traits that satisfy the trait bound for your new trait implementation.

 2. The other reason to use inheritance is to allow a child type to be used in the same places as the parent type.
 We usually say that code that can work with data of multiple types is _polymorphic_.
 Rust uses generics to abstract over different possible types and trait bounds to impose constraints on what those types must provide.
 This is referred to as _bounded parametric polymorphism_.